gttrung/FedDC/README.md

 **1.1.
 Descriptions**

-In addition to the old FedCorr parameters used in FedDC, we add a few new parameters to FedDC.
+In addition to the FedCorr parameters that are used in FedDC, we add some new parameters to FedDC.

 | new parameters       | description                                                                                    |
 |----------------------|------------------------------------------------------------------------------------------------|